7 Easy Steps to Prevent Head Lice

-Putting oil, vaseline, or something equally greasy can almost guarentee that your child will not come home with lice.
-Because the hair is so greasy, the lice have a difficult time clinging to the shaft of the hair and are not able to crawl up the hair, similar to when hairspray and gel are used.
+Using oil, vaseline, or something equally greasy can almost guarantee that your child will not come home with lice.
+If hair is greasy, lice will have a difficult time clinging to the shaft of the hair and they will not able to crawl up the hair.
+This is similar to when hairspray and gel are used.
 In addition to that, lice typically enjoy clean hair, not greasy or dirty hair.
-The only downside to this is that it will make your child's hair look greasy.
+The only downside to this is that it can make your child's hair look greasy.
 Certain hairstyles, such as a nice French braid, can help disguise greasiness so it will be less obvious.

 This works for both adults and children.
-Because of the chemicals that this puts on the hair, lice will not like it as much as they will hair that is all natural.
-As you can see, this is the same principle as with other ways to prevent lice.
-Lice prefer an environment that is clean and chemical free.
-By adding either of those things to the hair, you are helping to prevent lice.
+Because of the chemicals that dye puts on the hair, lice will not like it as much as they will like hair that is all natural.
+As you can see, this is the same idea as those that are previously listed.
+Lice prefer an environment that is clean and chemical-free.
+By taking away either of those things, you are helping prevent head lice.

 Evidence has suggested that lice do not like the smell of tea tree oil.
 While this will not kill the lice, adding a drop or two to your shampoo bottle may be enough to repel lice.
 (This also works wonders against dandruff.)
-To do this, get a smaller bottle and fill it up with shampoo.
-Then, simply add a drop or two of the tea tree oil.
-Test a small amount on the scalp and wait a day to ensure that this does not irritate the scalp.
-Certain individual's skin may be irritated by tea tree oil so it is important to watch your child for signs of irritation.
-If no signs of irritation are visible, you can then add another drop or two to the bottle of shampoo if desired.
+To do this, get a small bottle and fill it up with shampoo.
+Then, simply add a drop or two of tea tree oil.
+Test a small amount on the scalp and wait a day to ensure that this does not cause irritation.
+Certain individual's skin may be irritated by tea tree oil, so it is important to watch your child for signs of irritation.
+If no signs of irritation are visible, then you can add another drop or two to the bottle of shampoo if desired.

 Remind your children not to share personal items with other children.
 Take the time to talk to them about lice, and how a friend or classmate may not even know that they have it.
 Make sure to specify items that may come in contact with another child's head, such as hats, coats, scarves, hair brushes, hair accessories, etc.